 A big part of struggling with mental health issues is connected to experiencing unbalanced (or biased) patterns of thought, and therefore, not seeing, ignoring, or forgetting other relevant life information… about ourselves, about others, and about the world.
 Speaking in Cognitive Behavioural terms, this would be referred to as applying a “mental filter” – picking out a few details and dwelling on them exclusively.

 News companies most likely DO NOT consider the potential mental health ramifications of what they do.
 After all, they are in the reporting business – invested in attracting the attention of readers and pleasing advertisers – and not in the mental health business.
 Mental health, no doubt, is considered by these organizations as being the SOLE responsibility of the consumer (consumer beware).
 The reality, however, is that the consumer of information could easily develop “a mental filter” without his awareness since he is NOT forewarned that his consumption of information could contribute to such a mental health issue.
-Have you ever seen a mental health warning prior to watching newscast that, for instance, indicates “97% of the information you are about to watch may be fear-inducing, frustration-inducing, or sadness-inducing, and only about 3% of the content will be uplifting and presented late in the program?”
+Have you ever seen a mental health warning before watching newscast that, for instance, indicates “97% of the information you are about to watch may be fear-inducing, frustration-inducing, or sadness-inducing and only about 3% of the content will be uplifting and presented late in the program?”
 No?
 Neither have I!

 I, for one, am going to continue making a point of structuring my media intake to include a healthy dose of uplifting information, since it is available, and real, and just as relevant as the other more readily available (usually negative) information.
 In other words, I am going to continue working on adjusting my “mental filter.”

-Good questions to continue asking yourself are: “what am I about to put into my mind?” and “is it about time that I put something different into my mind to balance things out?”
+Right questions to continue asking yourself are: “what am I about to put into my mind?” and “is it about time that I put something different into my mind to balance things out?”
 Being a person who experiences emotional challenges and who is working towards developing an awareness of, acceptance of, and tolerance of all human emotion, I believe it is good practice to allow exposure to all sorts of life experience and information (with exception to the extremely dangerous or toxic, or that which runs contrary to held morals and values).
 The challenge will always be there to process the information until it becomes useful as wisdom, and likewise, to use the information for making informed/wise decisions.